Hi there and welcome to The Craine’s Nest!

 Delicate and lovely!
-This bright cocktail would be the ideal start to a brunch or as an aperitif at a dinner party.
-Maybe, like F. Scott, you’ll, too, be inspired to dance or shimmy after a couple of these beauties!
+This bright cocktail would be the ideal start to a brunch or as an aperitif at a dinner party… and maybe, you too will be inspired to dance or shimmy after a couple of these beauties!

 “Z” is a solid, well-written book, with a good story line and lots of style and ambiance.
 It has a steady balance of liveliness and depth, and Fowler’s writing is beautifully descriptive, as she breathes life into her characters and their personalities.
 The book is a bit of a roller coaster, with a slow and steady climb at the beginning, an exciting ride through dazzling parties and tumultuous fights in the middle, and an eventual downward descent into the aftermath of all the chaos.

-What stayed with me, however, long after finishing “Z”, was the struggle that Zelda went through, trying to find footing in a place more deep and real, than the drunken haze where she and Scott lived.
-At the end of it all, it’s a tragic story about a woman of unusual depth and intelligence, living an unusually shallow life.
-Despite the fact that their life together was one of literary importance, their top priorities seemed to be finding the next party and making their way into the popular crowd, as they moved from place to place.
-The Jazz Era’s many leading performers were a highly social bunch, after all.
-They would find a nesting place and drink themselves into oblivion while exchanging highly intelligent witticisms and philosophies on life (think Dorothy Parker and the Algonquin Round Table).
-It was a time of decadence and hedonism, but only for the lucky, top few.
-Perhaps a desperate grabbing at everything life could offer as they watched (from a comfortable perch in Paris) their families, friends, and country, spiraling into a deep depression.
+What stuck with me the most however, long after finishing the book, was the struggle that Zelda went through trying to find footing in a place more deep and real than the drunken haze where she and Scott lived.
+At the end of it all, it’s a tragic story about a woman of unusual depth and intelligence, living a typically shallow, high society life.
+Despite the fact that she and Scott lived a life of literary importance and influence, their top priorities seemed to be finding the next party and making their way into the popular crowd, as they moved from place to place.
+The Jazz Era’s many leading performers were a highly social bunch who would find a nesting place and then drink themselves silly, all while exchanging intelligent witticisms and philosophies on life (think Dorothy Parker and the Algonquin Round Table).
+It was a time of decadence and hedonism but only for the lucky, top few.
+Maybe a desperate grabbing at everything life could offer as they watched atop a high perch in Paris, their families, friends, and country, spiraling into a deep depression.

-The result of all of this was that instead of pouring her incredible talent into something of substance, Zelda initially, poured it into becoming the wittiest, most popular girl in the city… and then regretted that choice.
-We’re vain in our youth, no?
-Unfortunately, in this era, you had to grab hold of who you were going to be, at a young age.
-There was no flip-flopping from business woman to mom to entrepreneur, like there is in the year 2016.
+The result of all of this, was that instead of pouring her incredible talent into something of substance, Zelda poured it into becoming the wittiest, most popular girl in the city and then regretted that choice.
+We’re vain in our youth and I imagine fame and fortune only adds to that inherently human condition.
+Unfortunately, in this era, you had to grab hold of who you were going to be at a young age.
+There was no flip-flopping from business woman to mom to entrepreneur like there is in the year 2017.
 I would’ve been in trouble!
 Such a difficult time for women, while simultaneously, being a time of so much progress.
 She married Scott at 19 or 20 years old, and there she remained for the rest of her life.
-After they had a baby and their raging fire was dampened by alcoholism and affairs, Zelda was crawling out of her skin to be recognized for her extraordinary intelligence and creativity.
+After they had a baby and their raging fire was dampened by alcoholism and affairs, Zelda was crawling out of her skin to be recognized for more than the showboat that she’d become.
 Ring Lardner, a satirical columnist of the day, wrote: “Mr. Fitzgerald is a novelist and Mrs. Fitzgerald is a novelty”.
 While some knew the talent that she possessed, most thought of her as a beautiful bird to adorn her husband’s side.
-The era forced her to live in Scott’s shadow and his resentment, and that, along with copious amounts of alcohol, is probably what drove her to her own demise.
-Zelda was an exceptionally creative soul, forever trying to find her voice as a writer, artist, and dancer but unfortunately, she arrived too late to the game.
+The era forced her to live in Scott’s shadow and his resentment, and that, along with copious amounts of alcohol, is what drove her to her own demise.
+Zelda was an exceptionally creative soul, forever trying to find her voice as a writer, artist, and dancer.
+Unfortunately, she arrived too late to the game.
 Having established herself as the “Popular Girl”, the “First Flapper”, and F.Scott Fitzgerald’s gorgeous wife, she was trapped in a gilded cage.

-Zelda was a provocative writer by many accounts, and there are theories out there, that she wrote large portions of Scott’s greatest works.
-What IS known for sure, is that Zelda wrote many articles for magazines, for which Scott received credit.
+Zelda was a provocative writer by many accounts and there are theories abounding that she wrote large portions of Scott’s greatest works.
+What is known for sure, is that Zelda wrote many articles for magazines, for which Scott received credit.
 It was decided (for her), that Scott had an established name that would render more respect and in turn, more money.
-It made sense, therefore, that he take the credit, especially when they were in one of their many bouts of financial crisis.
+“They” (Scott and his publishers) decided that it made sense for him to take the credit, especially when the Fitzgeralds’ were in one of their many bouts of financial crisis.
 It also made sense that she would end up hating him for doing just that .
 Who knows how many of his literary works were written for him.
 The Great Gatsby?
 Some think that may be true.

 Pick up “Z” A Novel of Zelda Fitzgerald, by Therese Anne Fowler, here on Amazon.